Question: Why are your merino t-shirts so expensive?

 You can't compare a premium, superfine merino t-shirt that's ethically made in Australia to some cotton fast-fashion option.
 Cotton is a much cheaper fabric.
 And products made overseas are usually much cheaper than those made in Australia.
 Compare our tops to other merino tops on the market and that's when you start to realise that our price is pretty decent.

 You can pay anywhere up to $120 for a merino t-shirt and very few are made in Australia.
-We think $85 for an Australian merino wool t-shirt is pretty good.
-As do our hundreds of customers.
+We think $90 for an Australian merino wool short sleeve t-shirt is pretty good.
+As do our thousands of customers.

 Merino may be more expensive than cotton, but merino wool has many benefits.
 And, people will pay a premium for these benefits.